What is a Motherboard?:

 Also on the front of the motherboard are a number of peripheral card slots.
 These slots are where most video cards, sound cards and other expansion cards are connected to the motherboard.

-On the left side of the motherboard (the side that faces the back end of the case) are a number of ports.
-These ports allow most of the computer's external peripherals to connect such as the monitor, printer, keyboard, mouse, speakers, phone line, network cable and more.
-Most motherboards also include USB and FireWire ports here that allow compatible devices to connect to your computer when you need them - devices like digital still and video cameras.
+On the left side of the motherboard (the side that faces the back end of the desktop case) are a number of ports.
+These ports allow most of the computer's external peripherals to connect such as the monitor, keyboard, mouse, speakers, network cable and more.